osohq/oso/docs/content/python/new-roles/getting-started.md

 2. Add role and resource configurations to our policy.
 3. Use the `Roles.role_allows` method in our policy.
 4. Assign roles to users.
-5. Configure `OsoRoles` to persist role configuration.
+5. Persist role configuration to our database.

 ### Initializing `OsoRoles`

 `OsoRoles` extends Oso with role specific configuration & enforcement.
-We enable it by constructing the `OsoRoles` object and calling `enable`.
+We enable it by initializing the `OsoRoles` object.

 {{< literalInclude
     path="examples/gitclub-sqlalchemy-flask-react/backend/app/__init__.py"